 - chelation therapy to remove excess iron from the blood

-- growth factor therapy to increase the number of red or white blood cells
+- growth factor therapy to increase the number of red blood cells

 - chemotherapy to kill or stop the growth of fast-growing cells